 Tropical rainforests disappear at a fast pace, releasing carbon dioxide and strongly increasing species extinction.
 Dam building and river diversion have become commonplace.

 Fisheries remove more than 25% of the primary production in upwelling ocean regions and 35% in the temperate continental shelf.
-WOW This really calls for a new epoch!

-As of July 2022 worldwide over 35% of commercially exploited fish stocks are considered overfished and 60% as maximally exploited.
+As of July 2022 worldwide over 35% of commercially exploited fish stocks are considered overfished and 60% as maximally exploited. .